 It can be painful to learn about the world, but it’s always worth it.
 Ignorance is not bliss – ignorance is a wasted life.
-So here are 5 documentaries (in no particular order) that helped me wake up and change the way I eat, shop, and think.
-These documentaries helped me discover who I am and who I want to become:
+So here are 9 documentaries (in no particular order) that helped me wake up and change the way I eat, shop, and think.

 1. Expedition Borneo – This is a docu-series that I binge-watched in eighth grade.
 It’s about a team of explorers trying to find evidence of Borneo’s rare species in effort to get the land protected from palm oil plantations.
 I will never forget this documentary because it was the beginning of my tree-hugging way of life.
 I remember waiting for my older sister to pick me up so we could have a sleepover at her new condo, but she was extremely late and this was the only seemingly-interesting thing on TV.
 From the first episode, I was hooked.
 I couldn’t believe the beauty and diversity of Borneo’s rain forest, and I was horrified at what was happening to it.
 For a while, I avoided foods with palm oil until the ingredient was in virtually every processed food.
 Thankfully, I have a lot more self control in my adult years.